ctrueden/equilibrium/_pages/events/case-12e5.md

 Alternately, when Sartus requests an alternate bargain, the voices of the Courts suggested for the feytouched to bond with the court, to gain its power but participate in its politics.

-Osborn swears: "The sun in your kingdom shall not shine again upon this face" With Janus Ilaris representing the Unseelie Court, summoned by the queen in flesh and blood.
+Osborn swears: "The sun in your kingdom shall not shine again upon this face" With [Janus Ilaris](../dossiers/janus-ilaris) representing the Unseelie Court, summoned by the queen in flesh and blood.

-Cal swears the oath of exile, with Orsob the satyr representing the Seelie Court:
+Cal swears the oath of exile, with [Orsob](../dossiers/orsob), a satyr, representing the Seelie Court:

 [![](https://i.pinimg.com/originals/1f/7e/aa/1f7eaa8b1691a657d36bcc7ab02ede8a.png){:style="width:200px"}](https://www.pinterest.com/pin/803118546049660952/)